awemorris/PlayfieldEngine/README.md

 ---

-## What's NoctVM?
+## What's Noct2D?

 _"If a game engine could run anywhere, how would the world change?"_

-NoctVM was born from this single question.
+Noct2D was born from this single question.

-NoctVM is a lightweight and flexible game engine written in C89, designed to support creators across desktop, mobile, and console platforms.
+Noct2D is a lightweight and flexible game engine written in C89, designed to support creators across desktop, mobile, and console platforms.

 It runs smoothly even on older or low-spec machines — if you have a computer, there's a place for you to create.

-And if you're using something more powerful, like a modern MacBook or iPhone, NoctVM adapts to draw out the full capabilities of your device.
+And if you're using something more powerful, like a modern MacBook or iPhone, Noct2D adapts to draw out the full capabilities of your device.

 You don't need the latest or most expensive hardware.
-NoctVM helps you go beyond your environment.
+Noct2D helps you go beyond your environment.
 It's a helpful companion for creators everywhere — especially in places with fewer resources.